Risk Factors Dashboard

 Our success depends upon the retention and availability of key personnel and the effective succession of senior management.

-Our workforce reductions may cause undesirable consequences and our results of operations may be harmed.
+Our workforce reductions may cause undesirable consequences and adversely affect our business and results of operations.

-During fiscal 2023 and fiscal 2022, we undertook a strategic reduction in our workforce as part of an on-going series of organizational changes and initiatives intended to create operational and management-level efficiencies.During fiscal 2022, we undertook a strategic reduction in our workforce as part of a series of organizational changes and initiatives intended to create operational and management-level efficiencies.
-This workforce reduction may yield unintended consequences, such as attrition beyond our intended reduction in workforce and reduced employee morale, which may cause our employees who were not affected by the reduction in workforce to seek alternate employment.
+During fiscal 2024, fiscal 2023 and fiscal 2022, we undertook strategic reductions in our workforce as part of an on-going series of organizational changes and initiatives intended to create operational and management-level efficiencies.During fiscal 2023 and fiscal 2022, we undertook a strategic reduction in our workforce as part of an on-going series of organizational changes and initiatives intended to create operational and management-level efficiencies.
+This workforce reduction may yield unintended consequences, such as attrition beyond our intended reduction in workforce and reduced employee morale, which may cause our associates who were not affected by the reduction in workforce to seek alternate employment.
+Associates whose positions were eliminated or those who determine to seek alternate employment may seek employment with our competitors.
 Employees whose positions were eliminated or those who determine to seek alternate employment may seek employment with our competitors.

 We cannot provide assurance that we will not undertake additional workforce reductions or that we will be able to realize the cost savings and other anticipated benefits from our previous or any future workforce reduction plans.
-In addition, if we continue to reduce our workforce, it may adversely impact our ability to respond rapidly to any new product, growth or revenue opportunities and to execute on our business plans.
+In addition, if we continue to reduce our workforce, it may adversely impact our ability to respond rapidly to any new product, growth or revenue opportunities and to execute our business plans.
+Additionally, reductions in workforce may make it more difficult to recruit and retain associates if they perceive uncertainty in employment.
 Additionally, reductions in workforce may make it more difficult to recruit and retain new employees.
 If we need to increase the size of our workforce in the future, we may encounter a competitive hiring market due to labor shortages, increased employee turnover, changes in the availability of workers and increased wage costs.

 We are involved in a number of legal proceedings and, while we cannot predict the outcomes of such proceedings and other contingencies with certainty, some of these outcomes could adversely affect our business, financial condition, results of operations and cash flows.